-- 5.18 The LD provides a comprehensive range of employment services to new arrival and ethnic minority job seekers through job centres.
-These include employment advisory service, job referral, tailor-made employment briefing and information resources.
-Those who have difficulties in finding jobs are encouraged to participate in various employment programmes to enhance their employability.
-We also proactively promote our recruitment activities to them so as to speed up their job search. - 5.19 Since September 2014, the LD has implemented the "Employment Services Ambassador Programme for Ethnic Minorities" to employ trainees of the Youth Employment and Training Programme who can communicate in ethnic minority languages to work as Employment Services Ambassadors at job centres, industry-based recruitment centres and job fairs.
+5.16 The LD's job centres provide comprehensive employment services to new arrival and ethnic minority job seekers.
+These include employment advisory services, job referral, employment briefing and information resources.
+The job seekers in need are encouraged to participate in various employment programmes to enhance their employment opportunities.

+- 5.17 Since September 2014, the LD has implemented the "Employment Services Ambassador Programme for Ethnic Minorities" to employ trainees of the Youth Employment and Training Programme who can communicate in ethnic minority languages to work as Employment Services Ambassadors at job centres, industry-based recruitment centres and job fairs.
 Moreover, since May 2017, we have engaged two employment assistants proficient in ethnic minority languages at two selected job centres to strengthen employment support for ethnic minority job seekers, especially those of South Asian origins.
-Furthermore, inclusive job fairs are organised to enhance the employment opportunities of the ethnic minorities.

-5.20 To further strengthen the employment support for ethnic minority job seekers, the LD has commissioned two non-governmental organisations (NGOs) to implement the Racial Diversity Employment Programme since November 2020.
-The programme provides, on a pilot basis, one-stop employment services for ethnic minority job seekers in a case management approach through the NGOs so as to utilise the latter's community network, expertise in case management and experiences in serving the ethnic minorities.
-In 2021, the programme served 536 ethnic minority job seekers and recorded 259 placements, including 55 placements by referral.
+The LD planned to recruit more ethnic minorities for the appointment as employment assistants and general assistants starting from the first half of 2023 to enhance their employment opportunities.
+Furthermore, inclusive job fairs are organised to enhance the employment opportunities of the ethnic minorities. - 5.18 The LD also commissioned two non-governmental organisations (NGOs) to implement the Racial Diversity Employment Programme on a three-year pilot basis since November 2020 to provide one-stop employment services for ethnic minority job seekers in a case management approach.
+In 2022, the programme served 344 ethnic minority job seekers and recorded 122 placements, including 32 placements by referral.
+After review, the LD will regularise the implementation of this programme.